ifurusato/brushless-motor-controller/README.rst

 Copyright & License
 *******************

-All contents, including software, documentation and images (though not of the motor itself) Copyright 2020-2025 by Murray Altheim.
+All contents (including software, documentation and images) Copyright 2020-2025 by Murray Altheim.
 All rights reserved.

 Software and documentation are distributed under the MIT License, see LICENSE file included with project.